sourcegraph/handbook/content/departments/people-talent/talent/tools/resources_for_recruiting_operations.md

 **Step 5:** Write the words "#brighthire" in the body of the email so that the recorded debrief is tied to the candidate's brighthire page

+**Step 6:** Invite debrief@brighthire.ai to the debrief to [streamline your AI notes](https://help.brighthire.ai/en/articles/8639721-use-brighthire-for-intake-debriefs).

-**Step 6:** Send the invite at the most optimal time for all interviewers
+**Step 7:** Send the invite at the most optimal time for all interviewers

-**Step 7:** When joining the debrief, click "Interview with BrightHire" so that the meeting is recorded.
+**Step 8:** When joining the debrief, click "Interview with BrightHire" so that the meeting is recorded.

 ### Scheduling best practices